xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Consequences

 With this pattern we can interchange *powerUps*/*playerStates* easily.
-We can separate the Player from the State, it doesn't need to know it's behavior and it leaves the responsibility to the state itself.
+We can separate the Player from the State, since it doesn't need to know it's behavior, leaving the responsibility to the state itself.
-We wanted to change the Player's appearance depending on the state it encounters itself in.
-This resulted in a minor inconvenience: since we save the Image of a certain Element in the model itself we found ourselves obligated to save the Image in the State.
+We wanted to change the Player's appearance depending on the state it encounters itself in, this resulted in a minor inconvenience: since we save the Image of a certain Element in the model itself we found ourselves obligated to save the Image in the State.
 On the other hand, this eases the implementation of this feature, and, in our opinion, enhances the readability of the code.

 ## Code smells and refactoring techniques